shsiena/shsiena/README.md

 <hr>

 ```
-💻 I'm an aspiring Robotics Engineer, White Hat Hacker and Machine Learning Developer
+💻 I'm a cybersecurity enthusiast, ethical hard/software hacker and machine learning developer
-📚 I'm studying Mechatronics Engineering at the University of Waterloo
+📚 I'm studying mechatronics engineering at the University of Waterloo
-📝 I'm passionate about Artificial Intelligence, Automation, Cybersecurity, and Aviation
+📝 I'm passionate about control systems and automation, cybersecurity, and computer vision
-🔭 Working with Drones, Robots, VR and AI
+🔭 working with ML, ESP-32s and a burning desire to create thingamabobs and whatchamacallits
-🌱 Learning about reverse shells & Meterpreter
+🌱 currently learning about neovim
-🌟 Main languages: Python, C++
+⌨️ I rather like leetcode
 ```
 <hr/>